RayhaanT/go-public-simulation/README.md

 # go-public-simulation
 Made as part of a history project.
+Enter -1 for salary and starting cash to see results.